Jan Sjöström: International career

 Sjöström featured regularly for the Swedish U19's and U21's, and took part in the 1972 UEFA European Under-23 Championship where Sweden was knocked out by Czechoslovakia in the quarter-finals.

 He made his senior debut for Sweden on 26 April 1972, aged 24, in a 1–1 draw against Switzerland in an away friendly.
 In total, Sjöström won eight caps for his country the next two years, but did not feature in any competitive fixtures.

 Managerial career

-After his playing career had ended, Sjöström worked a football manager.
+After his playing career had ended, Sjöström worked as a football manager.
 He was most notably the head coach of BK Häcken between 1984–1986 and Kalmar FF during a brief period in 1987.

 Personal life

 Until his death, Sjöström was in a long-term relationship with fellow former footballer Gunilla Paijkull.
 Sjöström died on 12 September 2013, at age 65, due to an undisclosed condition.